NtimYeboah/laravel-chatroom/readme.md

 ```

 #### Controller
-The `MessagesController` has a method storing a message.
+The `MessagesController` has a method for storing a message.

 [https://github.com/NtimYeboah/laravel-chatroom/app/Http/Controllers/MessagesController.php](https://github.com/NtimYeboah/laravel-chatroom/blob/master/app/Http/Controllers/MessagesController.php)

 ##### Store a message
 We validate the request and then store the message.
-After storing the message, we broadcast and event to the other connected to show the message.
+After storing the message, we broadcast an event to the other connected to show the message.

 ```php